phpredis/phpredis/README.markdown

 ### dump
 -----
-Dump a key out of a redis database, the value of which can later be passed into redis using the RESTORE command.
+_**Description**_: Dump a key out of a redis database, the value of which can later be passed into redis using the RESTORE command.
 The data that comes out of DUMP is a binary representation of the key as Redis stores it.
 ##### *Parameters*
 *key* string